cracrayol/gogrepoc/README.md

     -lang [LANG [LANG ...]] game language(s) (ex. en fr de) -skiplang				skip game language(s)
 							Can't be used with -lang
-	-standard				update new and updated games only (default unless -ids used) Can't be used with -skipknown, -updateonly, -full -skipknown            	only update new games in your library
+    -fallbacklang <LANG>    used when no language(s) from -lang is available -standard				update new and updated games only (default unless -ids used) Can't be used with -skipknown, -updateonly, -full -skipknown            	only update new games in your library